varigence/docs/bimlflex/reference-documentation/entities/Column.md

 # Columns

 The BimlFlex [**Column**](xref:bimlflex-column-editor) concept contains the components of an [**Column**](xref:bimlflex-object-editor).
-Columns define the detailed information to transform and map data from source to target.<br/><br/>Columns within BimlFlex are displayed in a hierarchical tree view on the left side navigation menu.
+Columns define the detailed information to transform and map data from source to target.<br><br>Columns within BimlFlex are displayed in a hierarchical tree view on the left side navigation menu.
 The total number of Columns within a Project will be displayed next to the Project name in parentheses.
 The total number of Columns within an individual Object will similarly be displayed next to the Object name.
-	<br/><br/>Selecting a Project will display a secondary list of all Columns within, organized by Object.
+	<br><br>Selecting a Project will display a secondary list of all Columns within, organized by Object.
 The user may navigate to any Column by selecting it from the displayed list.

 ## Overview